cmbant/getdist/README.rst

 GetDist GUI
 ===================

 Run *getdist-gui* to run the graphical user interface.
-This requires PySide, but will run on Windows, Linux and Mac.
+This requires PySide2, but will run on Windows, Linux and Mac.
 It allows you to open a folder of chain files, then easily select, open, plot and compare, as well as viewing standard GetDist outputs and tables.
 See the `GUI Readme <http://getdist.readthedocs.org/en/latest/gui.html>`_.